jeetparab2512/brick_kiln_compliance_dashboard/readme.md

 This bar chart reports detailed compliance statistics for individual states, showing the counts of kilns categorized by violation type or compliance category.
 It serves as a comparative tool for policymakers and stakeholders to track progress at the state level and prioritize interventions where violations are most prevalent.

 ## Contact

-There is much more to the site than it seems, check it out!

 For any issues or questions, please contact Jeet Parab.